![]() |

-There is also the danger of being hit by traffic on the rare occasions when our walks follow a country lane or road.
+There is also the danger of being hit by traffic when our walks follow a country lane or road without a pedestrian pavement.
 Hertfordshire Walker can take no responsibility for such accidents.

 We have a page of tips that walkers might want to read before setting out.